 We also recommend keeping an eye on YouTube, Apple’s discussion forums, social media sites like Twitter/Facebook, and the MacRumors forums for additional feedback about Apple’s various iOS 10 updates for iPhone, iPad and iPod touch.

-If you run into an iOS 10.0.2 problem, don’t panic.
+If you run into an iOS 10.1 problem on your device, don’t panic.
 There’s a good chance there’s a manual fix out there for your issue.

 This list includes fixes for battery drain, Wi-Fi problems, Bluetooth problems, installation issues, and more.

-If you’re unable to find a solution, you should head on over to Apple’s discussion forums for iPhone, iPad, Apple Music, and more.
+If you’re unable to find a solution there, you should head on over to Apple’s discussion forums for iPhone, iPad, Apple Music, and more.

-There, you’ll find a growing library of fixes for iOS 10 problems and a helpful community that can and will point you in the right direction.
+There you’ll find a growing library of fixes for iOS 10.1 problems and a helpful community that can and will point you in the right direction.

 If that’s still not enough, you can get in contact with Apple Support via Twitter or schedule an appointment to see a Genius at an Apple Store.